alejandroaviles/fkpt/README.md

 /MGPT/src$ make
 ```

-Run: in the parent directory
+Run:

 ```
 /MGPT$ ./mgpt
 ```
-This will compute the LCDM power spectra and correlation functions.
+This will compute the LCDM redshift space multipoles of the power spectrum

 For help: